aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 - In short, some ES6 knowledge is really useful when working with React.
 - Extending the React class Component is nothing more than using an ES6 Class created by the React team. `React.createClass` was their own proprietary solution which they've since backed away from.
 - A stateless / functional component is exactly what the name implies.
 Don't worry too much about which one you're using, switching them out is not that hard and the performance gain of using stateless components isn't always that high.
 Linters be damned.
+- When you're thinking about sending data in the form of `props` or `state` from a child component to a parent component, ask yourself if it's really necessary.
+Most of the time you already have data available in the parent component (*needs example*)